Best Angle Grinder for Sharpening Mower Blades

 DIY Guide

 Wear eye and hearing protection and clamp the blade so it can’t move.
-Fit a metal grinding or flap disc and hold the grinder at a steady bevel, making light, even passes rather than trying to remove too much at once.
+Fit a metal grinding or flap disc and hold the grinder at a steady bevel.

-Pause occasionally to let the metal cool, check the edge frequently, deburr with a file and rebalance the blade before reinstalling.
+Make light, even passes rather than trying to remove too much at once.
+Pause occasionally to let the metal cool, check the edge frequently, deburr with a file, and rebalance the blade before reinstalling.

 Versatility

-Good for mower blade sharpening, weld cleanup, rust removal and small cutting jobs in metal or masonry when fitted with the right disc.
+Good for mower blade sharpening, weld cleanup, rust removal, and small cutting jobs in metal or masonry when fitted with the right disc.
 Its corded design is best suited to garage or workshop use where steady power matters.

 Key Benefits